truefoundry/truefoundry-docs/deploy-on-own-cloud/add-users.md

 ![User Invite Resend Invite](../assets/user-invite-resend-invite.png)

-- You can choose to promote a user to the admin role, by chooing the `Edit` option from the menu against the user.
+- You can choose to promote a user to the `Admin` role, by chooing the `Edit` option from the menu against the user.
 Change the users role to `Admin` and Save the changes.

 ![User Invite Edit Role](../assets/user-invite-edit-role.png)